-Franchising is a typical distribution channel multinational companies use when they can’t access remote areas or don’t possess the budget to do it.
+Franchising is a typical distribution channel multinational companies use when they can’t access remote areas or don’t have the budget to do it.

-They approach an independent enterprise (Franchisee) and give them a license to sell their products with their brand name.
+They approach an independent enterprise (Franchisee) and give them a license to sell their products under their brand name.

 Coca-Cola takes multiple franchising options to build a seamless distribution channel.

-The company sells its syrup to its bottling partner and permits them to use the Coca-Cola brands.
-It also buys bottles from third-party and supplies the finished to the wholesaler for distribution.
+The company sells its syrup to its bottling partner and allows them to use the Coca-Cola brands.
+It also buys bottles from third-party suppliers and supplies the finished product to the wholesaler for distribution.

-That way, Coca-Cola didn’t have to set up its in-house logistics system.
+That way, Coca-Cola didn’t have to set up its own in-house logistics system.

 A well-established distribution channel makes it easier for you to sell your product to the target market.

 Coca-Cola spends generously on high-traffic events.
-It has a long history of sponsoring sports giants like the Olympic Games and frequently invests in entertainment events.
+It has a long history of sponsoring sports giants like the Olympic Games and often invests in entertainment events.

 Do you know why?

-Sponsorships put your brand in the center and give you the perfect opportunity to get exposure.
+Sponsorships put your brand at the center and give you the perfect opportunity to get exposure.